tldr-pages/tldr/pages/common/ssh-keygen.md

 # ssh-keygen

-> Generate ssh keys user for authentication, password-less logins, and other things.
+> Generate ssh keys used for authentication, password-less logins, and other things.

 - Generate a key interactively: